alexisP/alexisp.github.io/_posts/2022-12-14-aks-prometheus-grafana.md

 Enable Prometheus metrics collection
 ------------------------------------

-Once your workspace is setup, go on the *Monitored clusters* menu to see the list of available clusters.
+Once your workspace is setup, go to the *Monitored clusters* menu to see the list of available clusters.
 Here you can see that some clusters on the screenshots are already connected to an existing workspace.
 We can now configure our contoso-aks cluster to use my new Azure Monitor workspace.

 <section class="row">
   <div class="col-md-1"></div>